 Alive in Nature: Part Three

 Subhanaya works at Dhanakosa and was ordained in 2021.
-Time in nature is an important part of her spiritual and embodiment practice.
-Dance and movement has been a major part of her life and practice for 9 years, she is currently training to teach Open Floor movement practice, more here - www.subhanayadance.com
+Time in nature, in the water and wild places, is an important part of her spiritual and embodiment practice.
+Dance and movement has been a major part of her life and practice for 9 years, she is currently training to teach Open Floor movement practice, more on her website here.

 Amoghavira first encountered Buddhism in 1979 while struggling through a mathematics degree at Glasgow University.
 Ordained into the Western Buddhist Order in 1982 he then started working at the Glasgow Buddhist Centre.